 Observe the VTS system across different Meteorological and Hydrographical conditions

-Overall acceptance is a separate process and may follow different acceptance documentation to those listed in Section 2.3.
+The Final Acceptance for the overall VTS System is a separate process and may follow acceptance documentation(s) to those listed in Section 2.3 of the functional parts of the VTS System.
 The process and acceptance criteria should be pre-agreed and the time period defined with the customer in advance.

-Pre-conditions for overall acceptance
+Test Readiness

 The VTS System may have been through its own: